Working in the UK as a self-employed professional

 Professional qualifications

 The experience or knowledge someone needs for a particular profession is called a professional qualification.
-In the Trade and Cooperation Agreement (TCA) between the EU and the UK, there are no agreements on accepting each other's professional qualifications.
-As a foreign self-employed professional, you therefore follow the UK rules for this.
+The Trade and Cooperation Agreement (TCA) between the EU and the UK states that both parties will make agreements on accepting each other's professional qualifications.
+Those agreements have not yet been made.
+So, as a foreign self-employed professional you must follow the UK rules for this.

 Should you charge VAT?